-Pokhara Enduro race will be held over two competing days over eight stages.
+Pokhara Enduro race will be held over two competing days over six stages.
 Two fully-supported practice days will allow riders to gain confidence in the unfamiliar terrain.
-The very best trails that the area have to offer will be included, encompassing a scenic and challenging route of some 3 to 4 hours of riding per day, containing eight timed stages in total to be contested over the two days.
+The very best trails that the area has to offer will be included, encompassing a scenic and challenging route of some 3 to 4 hours of riding per day, containing six timed stages in total to be contested over the two days.
 At times, shuttle uplifts will be included wherever necessary to move athletes around the course.

 Besides the primary enduro race, other sub-activities such as a festival for biking and sports equipment, live concert, local immersion via bike clinic, and auxiliary “Race with the Gurkhas” running event among others.

 While the target is 100 international participants from more than 15 countries, the race will also involve global media including photographers, videographers and vloggers along with trail builders from various countries like Malaysia, Singapore, Australia, Japan and South Africa.

 Race HQ: Lakeside

 Race Tracks: Aarva Hills, next to Kau Danda

 Activities: Festival and live race screening area at the lakeside to engage locals and other visitors.

 Open: 21-39 (Male/Female)

 Pokhara Enduro Race takes place at the Arba-Bijaya hill range 10KM east of the lakeside.
 The highest point of the Arba hill range starts at 1400 meters above sea level, a perfect launch point for the race.
 The hill range has thick sub-tropical vegetation and a network of Natural tracks making it ideal for Pokhara Enduro.
 The variation in terrain makes these trails a perfect destination for Enduro lovers.
 The two river systems fencing the eastern and western flanks of the hill demarcates the Natural endpoints of the race runs.